KumaSudosa/3SemWeek7/README.md

 I don't know how relevant it is, but here is the link for the first monday assignment: Getting Travis to work. https://github.com/KumaSudosa/3semWeek7Travis

-Originally I had made 2 separate GIT projects, with the JavaScript in one, and the JPA in the other, and now I've put them together to uniform it as we're supposed to.

 And here is my server link: https://marcuscph.company/Week7Monday/

 # Monday